Winston-Salem, NC

 Finding your place in the world begins with understanding yourself—your skills, your interests, your passions—and believing in your abilities and talents.

-Wake Forest’s hometown, Winston-Salem, North Carolina, is a culturally rich mid-size city in the Piedmont Triad area of one of the nation’s most progressive states.
-With a population of 246,000, Winston-Salem has consistently built resources in the arts, medicine, healthcare research, education and commerce.
+With a population of about 253,000, Winston-Salem, North Carolina, has consistently built resources in the arts, medicine, healthcare research, education and commerce.

 Located about three miles from the main campus, downtown Winston-Salem is a thriving area that includes galleries and shops; indoor and outdoor performance spaces and museums; a greenway that traverses the Old Salem district; hotels, restaurants and sidewalk cafes.
 You can catch a baseball game with the Winston-Salem Dash, a minor-league affiliate of the Chicago White Sox.